 Commercial Roofing Systems

 There are three main types of commercial roofing systems, or shapes: flat, low or pitched.
-Abrams Roofing & Sheet Metal installs and repairs all three types with extensive expertise in the Louisville roofing industry.
+Abrams Roofing & Sheet Metal installs and repairs all three types with extensive expertise in the Louisville, KY roofing industry.
 If you’re building a new commercial building, the roofline can make a big difference in how your building functions.

 Flat Roofs are one of the most common types of commercial roofing for large commercial buildings like big box stores, warehouses, and shopping centers, because they are budget friendly.
 They are installed quickly and use fewer materials than some other shapes.